 Aiguille du Midi (12,605ft/3,842m), belonging to the Mont Blanc Group, is precisely located in the Aiguilles de Chamonix group on the French side of the massif.
 It is the highest one of the Aiguilles de Chamoniz and is well known and popular for its itineraries, but also for the presence of a cable car that reaches the top of the peak and the proximity of a refuge, the Refuge des Cosmiques.

-The Rébuffat route is the original line that renowned climber Gaston Rébuffat and Maurice Baquet climbed on their first ascentof the prominent south face of the Aiguille du Midi (12,605ft/3,842m) on July 13th 1956.
-Easily accessible from the Aiguille du Midi telepherique, today, this classic route is one of the most popular climbs in the region.
+The Rébuffat route is the original line that renowned climbers as Gaston Rébuffat and Maurice Baquet climbed on their first ascent of the stunning South face of the Aiguille du Midi on July 13th 1956.
+Easily accessible from the Aiguille du Midi telepherique, today this classic route is one of the most popular climbs in the region.

->

-> Here's an enjoyable video report of the climb.
+Here's an enjoyable video report of the climb.

 Gaston Rébuffat (Marseille, 7 May 1921 - Paris, 31 May 1985) is a mythical character of mountaineering.
 He was one of the strongest post-war French alpinists, with several first ascents and many repetitions of the most difficult routes of the period, as the trilogy of the greatest Northern walls of the Alps (Walker, Badile, Eiger).